 But for homeowners with purchase intent, your goal isn’t so much to build awareness.
 It’s to find customers who are already researching and considering their home project options – which are plentiful.
 Convince them that you are the best solution that matches their desires.

 So don’t waste your money talking to the masses.
 Instead, talk to smaller market segments – or audiences – who match your unique value proposition and strengths.
-Your target marketing efforts will attract higher-qualified leads – and you will have a higher chance of converting them to you.
+Your target marketing efforts will attract higher-qualified leads – and you will have a higher chance of converting them.

 Remember, Your Job Mix Drives Your Customer Target